-- The Company has four independent directors, namely: Kerry Spong, John McConnell, T. Sean Harvey and Thomas McKeever. - b) The Company has one director who is not independent because he is, or was within the last three years, an executive officer or consultant of the Company, namely: Michael D. McInnis, the Executive Chairman of the Board and the former Chairman, President, and CEO.
-Mr. McInnis resigned as Chairman, President and CEO on October 31, 2017. - c) The Board presently consists of five members, four of whom who are independent. - d) The following directors of the Company are currently also directors of other reporting issuers as listed: - Michael D. McInnis: Canasil Resources Inc. (TSX-V), Victoria Gold Corp.
-(TSX-V). - Kerry Spong: Blackheath Resources Inc. (TSX-V) - John McConnell: Victoria Gold Corp.
-(TSX-V), Hudson Resources Inc. (TSX-V) - T. Sean Harvey: Sarama Resources Ltd. (TSX-V), Serabi Gold plc (TSX; London AIM), Victoria Gold Corp.
-(TSX-V), Perseus Mining Limited (TSX; Australia), Carube Copper Corp.
-(TSX-V) - e) The independent directors of the Board do not hold regularly scheduled meetings.
+CORPORATE GOVERNANCE DISCLOSURE REQUIREMENT OUR CORPORATE GOVERNANCE PRACTICES 1.
+F Board of Directors a) Disclose the identity of directors who are independent. a) The Company has three independent directors, namely: Kerry Spong, John McConnell and Thomas McKeever. b) Disclose the identity of directors who are not independent and describe the basis of that determination. b) The Company has one director who is not independent because he is, or was within the last three years, an executive officer or consultant of the Company, namely: Michael D. McInnis, the Executive Chairman of the Board and the former Chairman, President, and CEO.
+Mr. McInnis resigned as Chairman, President and CEO on October 31, 2017. c) Disclose whether or not a majority of directors are independent.
+If a majority of directors are not independent, describe what the board of directors (the "Board") does to facilitate its exercise of independent judgement in carrying out its responsibilities. c) The Board presently consists of four members, three of whom who are independent. d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) d) The following directors of the Company are currently also directors of other reporting issuers as listed: in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer.
+Michael D. McInnis: Canasil Resources Inc. (TSX-V), Victoria Gold Corp.
+(TSX-V).
+Kerry Spong: Blackheath Resources Inc. (TSX-V) John McConnell: Victoria Gold Corp.
+(TSX-V), Hudson Resources Inc. (TSX-V) e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
+If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the Company's most recently completed financial year.
+If the independent directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent directors. e) The independent directors of the Board do not hold regularly scheduled meetings.
 The Board holds meetings as required, at which the opinion of the independent directors is sought and duly acted upon for all material matters relating to the Company.

-- f) Disclose whether or not the chair of the Board is an independent director.
+- Disclose whether or not the chair of the Board is an independent director.
 If the Board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
-If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent directors. - g) Disclose the attendance record of each director for all Board meetings held since the beginning of the Company's most recently completed financial year. - 2.
-Board Mandate - Disclose the text of the Board's written mandate.
+If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent directors. - g) Disclose the attendance record of each director for all Board meetings held since the beginning of the Company's most recently completed financial year. - Board Mandate Disclose the text of the Board's written mandate.
 If the Board does not have a written mandate, describe how the Board delineates its role and responsibilities.

 - f) The Executive Chairman of the Board, Michael D. McInnis, is not an independent director.
-However, Thomas McKeever, Kerry Spong, John McConnell and T. Sean Harvey are independent directors.
-The Board provides leadership to its independent directors by encouraging members to bring forth agenda items, having access to members of management and information regarding the Company's activities, and by retaining outside advisors when necessary. - g) All Directors attended all Board meetings during the Company's most recently completed financial year, with the exception of Thomas McKeever and John McConnell on April 13, 2017, John McConnell and T. Sean Harvey on August 25, 2017 and T. Sean Harvey on November 24, 2017.
+However, Thomas McKeever, Kerry Spong and John McConnell are independent directors.
+The Board provides leadership to its independent directors by encouraging members to bring forth agenda items, having access to members of management and information regarding the Company's activities, and by retaining outside advisors when necessary. - g) All Directors attended all Board meetings during the Company's most recently completed financial year, with the exception of Kerry Spong on January 31, 2019 and John McConnell on April 3, 2019.